Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Physical and structural implications

-The latter is, in principle an unexpected result that could be tried to be understood in terms of a Riemann sum approximation of the Bromwich integral that one has to calculate along the branch cut to account for the tails (see e.g. \cite{Ansorg:2016ztf}).
-However a simpler and more direct explanation is given in terms of the discussion presented in \ref{a:Keldysh_evol_op}, were the dynamical evolution is obtained by applying the discretised evolution operator $e^{i\tau L}$ on the initial data $u_0$~\footnote{Given that finite approximants $L^N$ are diagonalisable matrices, this permits to cast the complete evolution problem in terms of {\em all} the eigenvalues of $L^N$ by, crucially, using {\em exactly} the Keldysh prescription to calculate expansion coefficients.
-The difference with the Keldysh QNM expansion is that the sum is not restricted to QNM eigenvalues, but it includes all eigenvalues of $L^N$: when we only include QNMs and eigenvalues in the branch cut (disregarding all other eigenvalues), we have then the approximation to the total signal given by the superposition of the QNM expansion {\em and} the tail.
+The latter is, in principle, an unexpected result that could be understood in terms of a Riemann sum approximation of the Bromwich integral to be calculated along the branch cut to account for the tails (see e.g. \cite{Ansorg:2016ztf}).
+However a simpler and more direct explanation is given in terms of the discussion presented in appendix \ref{a:Keldysh_evol_op}, were the dynamical evolution is obtained by applying the discretised evolution operator $e^{i\tau L}$ on the initial data $u_0$\footnote{Given that (in the studied cases) the finite approximants $L^N$ are diagonalisable matrices, the complete evolution can be cast in terms of {\em all} the eigenvalues of $L^N$ by using a prescription that, crucially, turns out to be {\em exactly} the Keldysh prescription one for the calculation of the QNM expansion coefficients.
+The difference with the Keldysh QNM expansion is that the sum in the full time-evolution is not restricted to QNM eigenvalues, but it includes all eigenvalues of $L^N$: when we only include QNMs and eigenvalues in the branch cut (disregarding all the other eigenvalues of $L^N$), we obtain an approximation to the total signal given by the superposition of the QNM expansion {\em and} the tail.
 This justifies applying the Keldysh prescription to the branch cut eigenvalues to get the tail.}.
-In the following we comment on the main points regarding tails in this Keldysh approach: \begin{itemize} \item[i)] \textit{Polynomial tails from a Keldysh sum over ``branch-cut eigenvalues'': spectral separation of QNM and tails.} Fig. \ref{separating_QNM_and_tail_600} shows the calculation the respective contributions of QNMs and branch-cut to the scattered field.
+In the following we comment on the main points regarding tails in this Keldysh approach: \begin{itemize} \item[i)] \textit{Polynomial tails from a Keldysh sum over ``branch-cut eigenvalues'': spectral separation of QNM and tails.} Fig. \ref{separating_QNM_and_tail_600} shows the calculation of the respective contributions of QNMs and branch-cut to the scattered field.
 Panel \ref{separating_QNM_and_tail_600:waveform} shows the time-domain waveform (black) and the contributions of the QNM expansions (blue) and branch cut (orange).
-The corresponding eigenvalues from which QNM and tail signals are calculated (by applying exactly the same Keldysh algorithm) are shown in panel \ref{separating_QNM_and_tail_600:eigen}, with the same code of colors.
+The corresponding eigenvalues from which QNM and tail signals are calculated (by applying exactly the same Keldysh algorithm) are shown in panel \ref{separating_QNM_and_tail_600:eigen}, with the same code of colours.
 Finally panel \ref{separating_QNM_and_tail_600:waveform_log} shows a log-log plot where the power-law nature of the tails is apparent.